• Level of education

 Description

-This course is specific to the NanoQuant program and offers a high-level fundamental training in the field of Quantum Technologies, i.e. current and future realizations of new technologies based on concepts such as quantum coherence and entanglement that allow to reach functionalities and sensitivities that exceed their classical analogues.
+This EU is specific to the NanoQuant program and offers high-level fundamental training in the field of Quantum Technologies, i.e., current and future developments in new technologies based on concepts such as quantum coherence and entanglement, which enable functionalities and sensitivities that exceed their classical counterparts.

 Read more